METALS-Copper steadies near 4-year lows as supply shutdowns mount

 CHALCO: Chinese aluminium producer Chalco played down the impact of the coronavirus and said its output fell 9% in 2019.

 All but aluminium were on course for weekly gains after large falls the previous week.

-Reporting by Peter Hobson; Additional reporting by Mai Nguyen; Editing by Kirsten Donovan
+(Reporting by Peter Hobson; Additional reporting by Mai Nguyen; Editing by Kirsten Donovan)